 Real Ideas is also working with partners on another innovative project – to turn a derelict market hall in Devonport into an immersive, 360° dome.
 “It’s essentially a virtual reality space for 150 people.
 It’s a visitor experience and a research and development space for the audiences of the future,” says Ed.

 The Market Hall will have work space, a café and exhibition space – and involve local schools, colleges, the university and cultural and business partners.
 “Our aim is to create a pipeline of skills and potential and make it meaningful for the local community, as well as being a visitor attraction – bringing together need and opportunity.

 “There is no other attraction of its kind in the country.
-So we have big ambitions for Devonport by putting a UK first in one of the more deprived areas in England.
-We’re turning a derelict market hall into something innovative, exciting and with great potential to be a catalyst for real strategic change.
-Locally, it has huge public support.
-It’s bringing belief, opportunities and jobs to an area that has been overlooked.”
+So we have big ambitions for Devonport by putting a UK first in one of the more deprived areas in England.”

 Real Ideas is one of the catalyst organisations for the Empowering Places programme, that aims to demonstrate the role that concentrated clusters of community businesses can play in creating better places and reducing inequality in local areas.
 Funded by Power to Change, the programme is delivered by Co-operatives UK in partnership with CLES and NEF.

 The Empowering Places programme is part of our Community Economic Development (CED) work, which supports organisations and networks in local wealth building, co-op development and engaging communities in economic development.